RobbieRotten/obsidian/content/Database Notes.md

 --=================================================================================================
 -- Select * from TableName Statements
--- Note: Please write the “select * from TableName” statements in one line.
+-- Note: Please write the "select * from TableName" statements in one line.

 -- 2.b.1: Question: Get all the information of all users stored in the database.
 -- 2.b.1: SELECT statement: